Check out our tips and craft interesting and engaging emails.

 1. Be clear about what you want

-Sometimes senders put everything into one email campaign - sales, updates, new posts from their blog, special offers, free guide books and so on.
+Sometimes senders put everything into one email campaign - sales, updates, new posts from their blog, special offers, free guide books, and so on.
+That is their first mistake.
 Too much information in one email can disengage readers because they become overwhelmed.
 Your contacts may not understand the purpose of the email, or they may not find it relevant if it doesn't address their current interests or needs.

+But, there is a solution!
 Stop for a moment, grab a big cup of coffee (or tea) and think about what you really want to say.
-Choose a maximum of three topics or angles and express them clearly in your email.
+Then, choose a maximum of three topics or angles and express them clearly in your email.
 Search for perfect pictures to support your themes, create catchy headers, add one or two lines of text that describe your points and be sure to use a short and interesting subject line to encourage your readers to open your mail.

 2. Keep it short